StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog 👹
   - 09-13/06/20: Fixed bots quota, plugin doesn't mix their IDs anymore.
 You still need to change map on server start to work perfectly, but you can just wait for second map.
-Only fastest bonus bot is replayed for now.
+Only the fastest bonus bot is replayed if several bonuses.
 Fixed lag on player quit/death.

   - 08/06/20: Added 'Estimated Start Speed' in player chat.
 Fixed the timer after going to spectator team (my bad, here).